-CUBIC ensures convergence of competing CUBIC flows with the same RTT in the same bottleneck links to an equal bandwidth share.
-When competing flows have different RTTs, their bandwidth shares are linearly proportional to the inverse of their RTT ratios.
+CUBIC ensures convergence of competing CUBIC flows with the same RTT in the same bottleneck links to an equal throughput.
+When competing flows have different RTTs, their throughput ratio is linearly proportional to the inverse of their RTT ratios.
 This is true independent of the level of statistical multiplexing in the link.